Steak Diane: Preparation

-Steak Diane is similar to steak au poivre, but is not as pepper-heavy.
+Steak Diane is similar to steak au poivre, but has less pepper.
 Early recipes had few ingredients: steak, butter, Worcestershire sauce, pepper, salt and chopped parsley, and possibly garlic.
+Older recipes generally specify sirloin steak; more recent ones use tenderloin.
 The steak is cut or pounded thin so that it will cook rapidly, sautéed in the seasoned butter and Worcestershire sauce, and served garnished with the parsley.
 It was not flambéed.
 Later American versions were more elaborate: the three New York City recipes from 1953 add some or all of brandy, sherry, chives, dry mustard, and lemon juice.
 Only one recipe explicitly calls for flambéing: the sauce is flambéed with brandy, dry sherry, or Madeira, and poured over the steak.
 Some more recent recipes add cream or mushrooms or both to the sauce.
+Others are more similar to the older recipes.
+Flambéing is now rare.